 Learning Courage creates customized training plans for schools.
 We create dynamic, multi-modal training that includes traditional lectures, roundtable discussions, and ongoing exercises.
-This approach ensures that the training and learning extends beyond the initial knowledge transfer and helps break down some of the stigma and other challenges that come with training on topics related to power, sexuality and sexual behavior.
+This approach ensures that the training and learning extend beyond the initial knowledge transfer and helps break down some of the stigma and other challenges that come with training on topics related to power, sexuality and sexual behavior.

 Our goal is to match your training needs with the best training resources.
 Doing this well requires a deep knowledge of organizations and individuals according to topic and geography and how the various training topics fit together.
 We manage the process of both identifying the topics and the trainers.
 This ensures that you get the training you need, using trainers that have been proven.

 A benefit that is part of our onboarding process for all new members, this assessment is also useful for schools that are not yet members.
 We review your school’s history and current status with incidents of sexual misconduct, understand current school culture, review policies and procedures, handbooks and investigation practices.
 The end result of this work is an Action Plan that identifies a list of recommended actions that will create a more trauma and resiliency-informed approach to reducing and responding to sexual abuse and misconduct at your school.

 Schools that plan for incidents are best prepared to respond in ways that create the best outcomes for all involved.
 We use our knowledge of the most current and effective practices to help you modify existing practices or create new ones that focus on a trauma and resiliency-based approach.
 We then work with your internal team to establish and review protocols, which enable your school to respond.